ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 Avoiding calculating the same value over and over again is one of the most common optimizations out there, and it's for good reason, it's usually very easy to fix.
-BUT, with mypyc we can take this further as variables typed as `Final` can (often) be injected at lookup sites at compile time, skipping the dictionary lookups at run time!
+BUT, with mypyc we can take this further using [`typing.Final`][typing-final].
+Final variables can often be injected at lookup sites at compile time, skipping the lookups at runtime!

-Lemme show an example, let's take this code and see what adding a single `Final` does.
+Let me show an example, let's take this code and see what adding a single `Final` does.

 ```python3
 from typing import Final